 I never did find a coffee shop but I took a lot of pictures before I left.
 I spent the rest of the drive home passing through more of America’s discarded cities and thinking about that pile of trash on the outskirts of Providence.
 I fantasized about renovating the lovely old empty buildings in Woonsocket set along the river where you can go kayaking or drive a few miles out of town and hike Purgatory Chasm.
 It’s not a bad place to live.
 Politicians need to come up with better ideas and tell different stories

 Why can’t we work with what we have?
 Why can’t we revitalize our cities?
 I asked a lot of questions with no one riding shotgun to answer them.
 My younger daughter is flying into Frankfurt, Germany next week to study at a wine institute in Koblenz.
 I flew out of Frankfurt over thirty years ago after backpacking through Europe for two months.
 It’s a very American looking city rebuilt by Americans after we bombed it during World War II.
 Clearly we were once capable of revitalizing cities.

 Rents are rising everywhere.
 The homeless population in San Francisco is reaching a crisis level.
-Couldn’t some hot shot techies move to places like Woonsocket and work from home on their laptops?
+Couldn’t some hot shot techies move to places like Woonsocket and work remotely from home on their laptops?
 Open a few decent restaurants, improve the school systems….?
 But wait a minute, that would take a village as someone once said.
 A society that believes we are in this together and when one city fails we as a society fail too.
 How is that going to happen?
 Just a few days ago Congress couldn’t pass one single bill to enact a sensible gun law after the Orlando shootings.
 They couldn’t agree that those on the no-fly list shouldn’t be able to buy a gun.
 How the hell do we expect to get anything done if we can’t all agree on that?